At STRIVE Prep, there’s a pathway for you to become a school leader.

 During the first year, participants hold a campus-based administrative role and participate in monthly professional development sessions.

 During the second year, participants are a plus 1 administrator at their campuses, meaning they don’t have a specific role on campus and can take on more school-wide leadership roles.
 They participate in monthly professional development and also work toward completing a Principal Readiness Portfolio.
 Year 2 participants have a Partner Principal who provides ongoing coaching, support, and mentoring.
+Year 2 of the Principal Fellowship program is essentially a trial period and Y2 Fellows will be automatically considered for promotion to a Principal position dependent on STRIVE Prep’s needs and upon successful completion of their Principal Readiness Portfolio and with the approval of their Partner Principal.

 The STRIVE Prep Principal Fellowship program is designed around must haves that were tested against successful STRIVE Prep principals and backwards planned.